 “I love using the story God gave me to breathe life and encourage these young athletes.
 I love coaching about “life” through volleyball.
 I believe everyone has a purpose, and I cherish the fact that I get to play a small role in their journey,” she said.

 Katelynn Seitz grew up in Illinois, where she played high school and club volleyball.
 She also played at the University of Dubuque in Iowa from 2012-2013.
-She has been coaching at Nebraska ONE since 2015, and is also currently a coach at Waverly High School.
+She has been coaching at Nebraska ONE since 2015, and is the High School Director and assistant club director.
 Her favorite part about being a Nebraska ONE coach is seeing how much girls progress over a season and the friendships that they build with their teammates.

 How do I know if my daughter is ready for club?